hamza08003/realtime-fer/README.md

 ## Prerequisites

-- Python 3.8 or higher
+- Python 3.10 or higher
-- Conda (recommended for environment management)
+- Conda (for environment management)
-- Webcam (for real-time detection)
+- Webcam (for real-time emotions detection)
 - CUDA-capable GPU (optional, for faster inference)

 ## Installation